adautooli/Memorize/README.md

 # Memorize

-The Project consists of presenting the swiftui framework building a memory game using animations, JSON, CoreData and UIKit integration.
+The Project consists of presenting the SwiftUI framework building a memory game using animations, JSON, CoreData and UIKit integration.

 ## Instalation